 - Team Goal: .300

-Serving percentage measures your team’s ability to serve the ball in play.
-This is calculated by taking the number of serves in play, subtracting the serving errors, and dividing by total attempted serves.
-This is a great stat for developing teams to get a handle on.
+This stat measures your team’s ability to serve the ball in play.
+It's calculated by taking the number of serves in play, subtracting the serving errors, and dividing by total attempted serves.
+For developing teams, this is a perfect stat to get a handle on.

 An optimal target for a high school team should be a serving percentage above 90 percent with a serving number below two.